-Today is Day 24 of this crazy series, and I came very close to just bagging it.
-I’ve been very sick for the past several weeks, and many of my big decluttering projects simply did not come to fruition.
+Today is Day 24 of this crazy decluttering series, and I came very close to just bagging it.
+I’ve been very sick for the past several weeks, and many of the big decluttering projects that were planned simply did not come to fruition.
 I missed several days of work and lamented the fact that I could barely get out of bed, much less go up to the girls’ rooms and deal with their junk.

 And now my youngest daughter has come down with the same crud I’ve been fighting.
 Poor thing.
-Plus, we have a big Halloween party coming up tonight, and I just want to go to sleep and not write a post.
+Plus, we have a big Halloween party coming up tonight, and I just want to go to sleep and not write this.

 But then I realized that would be kind of like running a marathon and refusing to go further when you only have a mile left.
 I’ve come this far, and it’s totally stupid to quit, so I’m not going to.
 But I can’t promise you any earth shatteringly wonderful decluttering projects, because I simply haven’t had a chance to do them.

-First, remember how I said I bought a plastic bag organizer for the kitchen?
+First, I mentioned that I bought a plastic bag organizer for the kitchen.
 Well, it came the other day and I put it up next to the broom and I love it.
 Isn’t it great?

 If you want to buy one too, click here: Plastic Bag Organizer.

-And after yesterday’s post on hot spots, I got a bee all up in my bonnet to get rid of The Maestro’s Gigantic Basket o’ Crap in the dining room.
+And after yesterday’s post on clutter hot spots, I got a bee all up in my bonnet to get rid of My Husband’s Gigantic Basket o’ Crap in the dining room.
 He was very kind to pause the grading of music appreciation papers and help me go through it.

 The best part was that we actually threw most of it away!
 There was a pile to be taken to his office on campus, another pile that could be filed away in my office, and a few other things that belonged elsewhere in the house, but most of that great big basket was just plain garbage!